MicrosoftDocs/well-architected/well-architected/how-to-use-waf.md

 - **Pillars**: The foundation of this framework lies in the pillars.
 Without a comprehensive understanding of these pillars, the subsequent layers - the workload layer and service guides - may not be fully comprehensible.

     At the pillar level, start your journey with the **Design principles**, each of which has a specific goal.
-Within each principle, follow the approaches to crafting your design strategy.
+Within each principle, follow the approaches to craft your design strategy.
 These approaches aren't optional and must be taken into account.

     Next, move on to the **Checklist**, which should always be your starting point for evaluation.
 Each item on the checklist is accompanied by one or more **Recommendation guides** that describe key strategies and how Azure helps you attain the recommendation.